SansGuidon/bookmarks/README.md

 * [Nick Babich](https://theblog.adobe.com/10-tips-develop-better-empathy-maps/) - (2018) 10 Tips to Develop Better Empathy Maps
 * [Srinivas Rao](https://medium.com/the-mission/professionals-vs-amateurs-6ef9ec64cbc3) - (2018) Professionals vs Amateurs
 > When we are amateurs our life was about drama, denial, and distraction — Steven Pressfield
+* [The XY problem](http://xyproblem.info/) - is asking about your attempted solution rather than your actual problem.
+This leads to enormous amounts of wasted time and energy, both on the part of people asking for help, and on the part of those providing help.
+* [Eric Steven Raymond, Rick Moen](http://www.catb.org/esr/faqs/smart-questions.html) - (2001) How To Ask Questions The Smart Way

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)